johnfrail/100-days-of-code/log.md

 **Thoughts**: I find xamarin to be a very great platform.

+### Day 37: July 4, 2019

 **Today's Progress**: I've started Modern HTML and CSS course by brad traversy to referesh my knowledge.

 **Thoughts**: Wanted to learn more about html and css.

+### Day 38: July 5, 2019

+**Today's Progress**: Today, I created a simple pure HTML, CSS page with responsive design and created the UI for our thesis project.

+**Thoughts**: Learned a lot of things just by reviewing html and css.